 Baltimore Inner Harbor

 Baltimore is the big city of Maryland, and it’s where you’ll find the nightlife.
-Baltimore has a harbor for sailing and restaurants with a view, but go further in, and you’ll find all the upscale shopping and luxury of the city.
+Baltimore has a harbor for sailing and restaurants with a view, making it one of the places to visit in Maryland, but go further in, and you’ll find all the upscale shopping and luxury of the city.
 Those looking for family activities can find museums in Baltimore.

 Here is where you’ll find the best beaches in Maryland as well as where you might be able to get a boat for sailing.
 The bay also has a Maritime Museum dedicated to Maryland’s historical sailing culture.